renderorange/daily_book/README.md

 ```

 quote.pl has optional functonality to post to twitter
-to use it, you'll need to create oauth credentials at [https://apps.twitter.com][twitter]
+you'll need to create oauth credentials for quote.pl if you want to post.  you can do so at [https://apps.twitter.com][twitter]

-quote.pl will look for those credentials in a file named .quote.rc, inside the pwd
+quote.pl will look for the credentials in a file named .quote.rc, inside the pwd

 ```
 # quote.pl twitter oauth settings